FFrabetti/Cooperative-container-migration/docs/stateful migration.md

 The very last step is running the target container with the same volumes populated by the previous one:
 ```
-docker run -d --volumes-from UTILITY_CONT TARGET_CONT_IMAGE
+docker run -d --volumes-from UTILITY_CONTAINER TARGET_CONT_IMAGE
 ```

 The restore process (steps 3 and 4) can be performed in one go by executing this [script](../stateful%20migration/volumes_migr_dest.sh) with the right parameters.
 An extended version of it will be presented at the end of this section, comprehensive of the issues that are still to be faced.

 ### Migrating volume mount options ###
-The second task described above refers to the problem of mounting the newly created volumes at the destination side with the same configuration used at the source.
+The second task described above refers to the problem of mounting the newly created volumes at the destination with the same configuration used at the source.
 A volume, in fact, is not just its content, but it is also a data structure maintained by Docker with a number of properties/meta-data associated with it.

 ```
 $ docker volume inspect myvolume